 After six months of production on our 4K/UHD/HDR mobile unit, 39 Flex, at events as varied as the Masters, PGA Championship, a Garth Brooks concert, Beach Volleyball, MLB games, and Notre Dame football, we have found inconsistencies in the quality of the video.
 The apparent sharpness or resolution of the 4K images can appear to be no better than 1080i or even 720p.
 After in-house testing and numerous inquiries with camera and lens manufacturers we have learned that delivering high quality 4K produced with cameras with 2/3” imagers requires some untraditional camera setting procedures – Continue Reading

-The entire Mobile TV Group staff come together in Denver for annual meetings & party.
-3 days are spent meeting every year to increase efficiency, curate new ideas, address challenges, and enjoy steaks & margaritas!
+The Mobile TV Group staff gathers in Denver for its annual meeting & company party.
+Over three days, the staff discusses ways to increase efficiency, address challenges, cultivate new ideas, and enjoy steaks & margaritas!

 DirecTV will work with CBS Sports to produce the live 4K UHD telecast at Augusta National and will utilize Mobile TV Group’s new 39 FLEX 4K mobile unit – More